-Both Bachelor of Arts and Bachelor of Science degrees are offered for those interested in majoring in Pastoral Ministry, Pastoral, Biblical and Theological Studies, or Pastoral and Youth Ministry.
-These ministry degrees are good choices for anyone feeling called to full-time pastoral ministry, and they are particularly designed to help students fulfill the academic requirements for ordination in The Wesleyan Church.
+Both Bachelor of Arts and Bachelor of Science degrees are offered for those interested in majoring in Pastoral Ministry.
+This ministry degree is a good choice for anyone feeling called to full-time pastoral ministry, and is particularly designed to help students fulfill the academic requirements for ordination in The Wesleyan Church.